pantheon-systems/documentation/source/content/guides/composer-convert.md

 ### Troubleshooting: Inspect Site Logs

-If the site doesn't load properly, before you do too much work to investigate issues, clear the cache and try again.
+If the site doesn't load properly, before you investigate any specific issues, clear the cache and try again.

 Use Terminus to inspect the site's logs;